genepi-freiburg/metaGWASmanager/README.md

 L) ***03-prepare-metal-params.sh***

+The  ***03-prepare-metal-params.sh*** script uses the ***metal-params.txt*** template, which contains different filters (MAF, MAC, perform or not genomic control, etc) to be set by   CAs according to their preferences.The selected options are then used by the METAL software to conducting meta-analysis and pior meta-analysis steps such as the genomic control correction.

-It creates the ***metal-params.txt*** file needed to perform meta-analysis.
-CAs can find the generated file at:
+By running this .sh script, the configured ***metal-params.txt***, needed to perform meta-analysis, will be generated file at:

 ```{r, eval=FALSE}
 "/storage/consortium_name/metaanalysis/uacr_int/HQ/metal_output_HQ"